anaclumos/extracranial/Brain/Projects/Someday/Better Obsidian/Better Obsidian.md

 ## Extension Ideas for [[Obsidian]]

-- Aliases Link Consistency with Standard links
-  - `Personal Knowledge Management` and `PKM` should act the same.
-  - Not in some weird format like `PKM|Personal Knowledge Management.`
-  - At least convert one to another.
-- Functional Templating
-  - Run functions like `getRandomHex()` when creating new posts
 - Exclude URLs in Unlinked Mentions
   - See [Obsidian Forum 7092](https://forum.obsidian.md/t/exclude-backlink-mentions-in-link-markup-from-suggested-backlinks/7092).
 - Encapsulate File to Folder `Topic.md` → `Topic/Topic.md`